curityio/curity-operational-training/utils/console-client/README.md

 ## Usape

-To run the console client, first install Node.js 22 or later.\
+To run the console client, first install Node.js 22 or later and clone this repository.\
 Then open a command shell in this folder and run `npm install`.

 ### Run a Login